 eCommerce — Serve Your Customers Online

-The social nature of Facebook and Instagram Shop allows you to create an online shopping experience for your existing customers while also being discovered by new customers.
+The social nature of Facebook and Instagram allows you to create an online shopping experience for your existing customers while also being discovered by new customers.
 When paired with information sharing (posting), engagement, and promotional capabilities, Facebook and Instagram should definitely be part of your eCommerce toolkit if you’re a product-based B2C business.

 While not as large as Facebook and Instagram in terms of active users, 93% of Pinterest users use the platform to plan their purchases, making it a platform worthy of consideration especially if your products are visual and appealing to female customers.

 Google has over 1 billion users across all of their platforms.
 Almost half of product searches begin on Google, and 84% of respondents use Google 3+ times a day or more often.* So getting your business in front of people on Google is a no-brainer, and thanks to Google’s Shopping Actions tools, businesses are able to acquire and convert customers across Google’s surfaces — including Search, Shopping, Assistant, Images, and soon, YouTube.
 Shopping Actions is commission-based, so businesses only pay when a sale is made.
 Commissions taken by Google on items sold through Shopping Actions range from 5-15% depending on the product category.

 Google Actions provides sales, customer, and return support, while the merchant handles fulfillment.
 The Google-backed guarantee adds credibility to your business when new customers consider purchasing.
 Customers can buy confidently, knowing Google is there to help if they don’t get what they are expecting, their order is late, or they have issues getting a refund.
 Google also provides its merchants access to data about customers, enabling you to send follow up marketing and grow customer loyalty.
 This isn’t the case with alternatives like Amazon.